Amy McCurry shares from her heart what’s been going on with our family in 2019.

 Dear Friends and Family,

 This “roller-coaster” year specifically led Mike journeying to be more purposeful.
-A medical scare around Easter, his dad passing in August and an unexpected death of a fellow football coach could not help but put living in perspective.
+A medical scare around Easter, his dad passing in August, and the unexpected death of a fellow football coach could not help but put living in perspective.
 Mike coached Noah’s 7/8th grade Falcon Football team and amidst the most emotionally difficult time, his team climbed to the top of the ride and won the Super Bowl.
-It certainly was a season of adversity, challenge and lessons which will have a lasting imprint on everyone.
-Considerable change also occurred when Mike moved his real estate practice to an exciting, fresh and innovative company called Compass.
+It certainly was a season of adversity, challenge, and lessons that will have a lasting imprint on everyone.
+A considerable change also occurred when Mike moved his real estate practice to an exciting, fresh, and innovative company called Compass.
 What a perfect way to ring in the new year; for in February he will be celebrating his 30th year in the industry!

 And the kids!
 Oh, to freeze time!
 I will forever and always cherish those infant and toddler years, but in this present moment of adolescence, they bring unexpected humor, laughter and personality to our days!

 Abbey, now a thriving freshman at Hinsdale Central transitioned beautifully.
-Starting way back when she attended Oak School’s pre-school, I would drive by Central trying to imagine her a high school student.
-Well, she’s there NOW and we are all amazed how natural she is walking the halls of my alma-mater!
-She and Micah (always having mutual adoration) have reunited; riding the bus, navigating the lunchroom and palling around together at school and church.
+Starting way back when she attended Oak School’s pre-school, I would drive by Central trying to imagine her as a high school student.
+Well, she’s there NOW and we are all amazed at how natural she is walking the halls of my alma mater!
+She and Micah (always having mutual adoration) have reunited; riding the bus, navigating the lunchroom, and palling around together at school and church.
 While continuing to dance, Abbey is on both the girl’s gymnastics team and plays Special Olympics basketball for the Red Devils.

-As we approach the end of Advent & anticipate 2020, may the wait not contain worry but bring joy-filled wonders to experience and explore!
+As we approach the end of Advent & anticipate 2020, may then wait not to contain worry but bring joy-filled wonders to experience and explore!

 The McCurry Family